Cut Costs with Data Analytics

 Data analytics tools and software

-You will need to use specialized tools and software to implement data analytics in your business operations.
+It would be best if you used specialized tools and software to implement data analytics in your business operations.
 Here are some popular options:

 1. Microsoft Power BI